The Buy Now, Pay Later Trap: What BNPL Really Costs Gen Z

 Less friction = more purchases.
 This is proven behavioral economics.

-These aren't people with good financial discipline.
-These are people who can't get traditional credit.
-They're the most likely to be damaged by BNPL debt spirals.
+These are largely people who can't get (or can't get more) traditional credit.
+They're the most likely to be damaged by BNPL debt spirals — and they're the easiest customers for BNPL to acquire, because the approval bar is so low.

 The Research Evidence

-- Mere expectation of future BNPL access increases spending by 3.1% even before using it
+- The mere expectation of future BNPL access increases current spending by 3.1% — even before using it

 This isn't opinion.
 This is measured behavioral change.